an interview by Matti Viikate (the year 2020)

 I would have done it by myself if possible.
 Of course the label's mailing lists helped to spread the word but that's all.
 There are no marketing plans.
 It goes how it goes, I don't mind too much.

-Do you have any plans for concerts and tours?
+9. Do you have any plans for concerts and tours?

-Not in this moment.
+Not at this moment.
 I have done gigs with my bands in the past but I don't consider myself as a performer - I don't have a strong passion for that.
 But with this DreamSpy material it would be cool to make some solo gigs.
-First I'll do a studio live shoot for YouTube release.
+First I'll do a studio live shoot for a YouTube release.

-You did a few official video clips and lyric videos.
+10. You did a few official video clips and lyric videos.
 How does the audience receive them?

 To be honest I haven't heard much comments in respect of the videos so far.
 But I'm surprised DreamSpy's been played a lot on radio stations and the album's been reviewed in several music web pages with quite good ratings.
 DreamSpy's music is not mainstream stuff so I didn't expect much attention, particularly because there's no marketing.

-What about the cover version of "Like a Virgin" of Madonna?
+11. What about the cover version of "Like a Virgin" of Madonna?

-publish it now when I got an idea for the video.
-Nothing to do with the DreamSpy's album though.
+In fact I had recorded that version couple of years ago but decided to publish it now when I get an idea for the video.
+Nothing to do with DreamSpy's album though.
 I've been told that I must have a weird imagination to make that kind of a version.
 That's a compliment.

-What is your vision upon the underground rock/metal scene?
+12. What is your vision upon the underground rock/metal scene?
 What is the situation in your country?

 I think I have always found more interesting stuff from the underground scene than from the mainstream.
 But I haven't followed music scenes closely for decades so I can't say much about the present time.
-I focus on my thing.
+I focus on my things.

-Do you know something about Bulgarian scene?
+13. Do you know something about Bulgarian scene?

 Sorry, I don't.

-What are your general plans for the future?
+14. What are your general plans for the future?

 I'll start to make new songs during this year.
 I have plenty of ideas and riffs ready for action.
 I will experiment with different bass tunings, new sounds and harmonies.
 I'm not sure yet if I will release them one by one or wait until I have done enough songs for an album release.

-Did I forget to ask you something?
+15. Did I forget to ask you something?

 You forgot to ask about my web sites.
 Check out: https://www.dreamspy.org, https://www.facebook.com/dreamspyofficial, DreamSpy songs on Spotify and lyric videos on Youtube.
 Subscribe if you feel so, there's more to come.
 Thank you.

-Last words?
+16. Last words?
 Your message for the readers of The Other Side...

 If you are curious to hear experimental rock music played without guitars and you like melancholy but powerful music, just give DreamSpy's stuff a chance.

-Please say something about yourself - anything you would like people to know about your biography.
+1. Please say something about yourself - anything you would like people to know about your biography.
 (You decide what you want to say here - maybe where you were born, what is your education, hobbies, bands you played in, projects except DreamSpy you've done etc)

 Hello!
-I have borned 9 days after the 1960s, in Finland.
+I was borned 9 days after the 1960s, in Finland.
 1970.
 Nowadays I work as a TV post production sound designer, drive my race car on time attack competitions, hit the gym, make videos for DreamSpy, Basstor Ansgarius and my race car YouTube channels.
 And I play my bass, sing and make songs every now and then.

-How did you come up with the idea about your solo-project?
+2. How did you come up with the idea about your solo-project?
 Do you identify yourself with Mr. DreamSpy?

 I think I'm quite introvert person, I've always been self-absorbed and like to do things alone.
 I started to play and compose songs when I was 15.
 I played with many musicians for 25 years but - though there have been many good times too - something was missing all the time, musically.
 Finally I lost my passion, quit the band and sold my bass gear.
 I didn't play my bass or make songs for 4 years.

 Gradually I started to play again.
-I got an idea of playing bass with programmed midi drum tracks and create something all by myself.
+I got an idea of playing bass with programmed midi drum tracks and creating something all by myself.
 I made 9 bass+drums instrumental songs (you can find them from Bandcamp under Basstor Ansgarius title).
 I liked that industrial rock vibe I captured and it's a base of DreamSpy too.

 I started to gather more bass riffs and finally had almost 100 of them to choose from.
 I wanted to regenerate that Basstor Ansgarius thing and add some harmonies and vocals too.
 I picked 15 most interesting riffs that worked with fast made demo drum loops and then started from the first riff.
-And didn't stopped after I had completed 10 songs.
+And didn't stop after I had completed 10 songs.

 I composed, played, sang, recorded, mixed and mastered the album at my home.
 So this really is a solo project.
-Me myself and I.
+Me, myself and I.

 Do I identify with DreamSpy?
 Of course there's a lot of me but in generalized form.
-I don't always know where those songs and especially lyrics come from - I have also left there a lot of space to construe.
-I'm always searching for the ways to do things differently and so is DreamSpy too.
+I don't always know where those songs and especially lyrics come from - I have also left there a lot of space to construct.
+I'm always searching for ways to do things differently and so is DreamSpy too.

-DreamSpy is entirely your project and drum tracks include both drum machine and actual drums.
+3. DreamSpy is entirely your project and drum tracks include both drum machine and actual drums.
 There are also sounds of piano and of course the bass that lures listeners in.
 So how many instruments do you actually play?
 If you had to choose only one between singing or playing, what would you do?

-I think I'm much more talented singer than I'm as a bassist.
+I think I'm a much more talented singer than I'm as a bassist.
 I seldom sing but I'm always playing bass - it's the fountain of my creativity.
 Singing comes along as I start to make songs.
 By playing and singing simultaneously I can express myself completely.

-One of the reasons that makes your debut album unique is absence of guitar tracks.
+4. One of the reasons that makes your debut album unique is absence of guitar tracks.
 Why did you decide to record all 10 songs without an accord played by guitar?

 When I played in the band, my bass sound was quite big and offensive but it was often too much when played with guitars.
 When I started to record layered bass tracks, I found out I can in that way achieve the overall sound I want.
 I enjoyed the freedom to do whatever I like with my bass.
 That freedom is more a sound thing than playing a lot of notes.
 The absence of guitars gave of course plenty of room for synth and piano sounds.

-Who inspires and influences you?
+5. Who inspires and influences you?
 (Musicians, artists, politicians or maybe your family and friends?)

-I was ten years old year 1980 when I heard the Stray Cats and a little later some psychobilly bands.
+I was ten years old in 1980 when I heard the Stray Cats and a little later some psychobilly bands.
 No doubt that period of time has influenced me a lot and that's why I started to play double bass too.
 In the late 80's my music taste slided to darker genres and I was then hit by metal, grunge and progressive rock bands.

 When thinking of musicians, Glenn Danzig has inspired me most - he's a very capturing character.
 In general I seem to get inspired by people who walk their own path.
 Movies and visual art influence me and my creativity too.
 For example I love the feel of scifi world as Bladerunner or David Lynch's movies and Twin Peaks.

-What did participation in "Voice of Finland" give you?
+6. What did participation in "Voice of Finland" give you?
 How did it feel to work with Michael Monroe?

 I went there to get an experience.
-And got them - in good and bad way.
+And got them - in good and bad ways.
 I also wanted to challenge myself - I had just quit my band and tried to do something completely different...and I had performed as a singer (without bass) just once before VOF.
 In fact Michael's team wasn't my plan at all - I was there to sing something else than rock songs.
 There's a long story about what happened then but this is not a forum for that.
-VOF is much more entertainment and a reality show than singing competition.
+VOF is much more entertainment and a reality show than a singing competition.

-How did pandemic influence you and your music?
+7. How did pandemic influence you and your music?
 What did you do during quarantine?
 In your opinion, how can pandemic change the world of music?
 (Coronavirus already changed education system; offices became online, nearly 100% restaurants started to deliver their dishes if they didn't do it before, but what about music?)

-What are your music plans for this year?
+8. What are your music plans for this year?
 For 5 years?
 (You told me about live shows - please include them into the answer!
 If you have any plans for particular festivals or collaborations with other musicians, please say about them too)

 I have a live set ready for action: 6 DreamSpy songs + 6 Basstor Ansgarius industrial rock vibe instrumental songs.
 There will be a one man studio live shoot soon (I will publish that on DreamSpy's YouTube channel) and of course it would be nice to do some live gigs somewhere with backing tracks.
 I haven't played my songs live for ten years now.

-What musicians (Finnish or foreigners) would you like to work with in the future?
+9. What musicians (Finnish or foreigners) would you like to work with in the future?

 I don't have any plans to play with somebody.
 I'll continue in this way. :) But I hope to collaborate with some visual artists in the future.

-What is your life credo?
+10. What is your life credo?
 (Maybe some philosophy that helps you do things better and you want to share it with others?)